ChuzaWick420/notes_publisher/docs/University Notes/semester 1/MTH101 - Calculus and Analytical Geometry/4. Lines/Lecture.md

 $$y - 0 = m \cdot (x - a)$$

 #### Relative to `y-axis`
-If we have an `y intercept` called `b` then the previous equation takes form of
+If we have an `y intercept` called $b$ then the previous equation takes form of

 $$y - b = m \cdot (x - 0)$$